 A sales representative actively seeks out and engages customer prospects.
-A good sales rep provides complete and appropriate solutions for every customer to boost top-line revenue growth, customer acquisition levels, and profitability.
+A good sales rep provides each customer with complete and appropriate solutions to increase revenue growth, customer acquisition, and profitability.

-In this article, we will discuss why it’s so difficult to get a Long Term Disability claim approved as a sales representative and how to prepare a successful claim.
+In this article, we’ll discuss why it’s so difficult for a sales representative to get a long-term disability claim approved and how to prepare a successful claim.

-Why Is It Challenging For a Sales Representative to Get LTD Benefits?
+Why Is It Difficult For a Sales Representative to Get LTD Benefits?

-Sales representatives have a lot of duties and responsibilities.
-Here is a shortlist of just some of the duties and responsibilities of a sales representative:
+Sales representatives have many duties and responsibilities.
+Here are just a few of the duties and responsibilities of a sales representative:

-- Present, promote and sell products/services using solid arguments to existing and prospective customers
+- Present, promote and sell products/services to existing and prospective customers using sound arguments.

 - Perform cost-benefit and needs analysis of existing/potential customers to meet their needs